gib-student/Cloud-database--learn/README.md

 # Overview

-In this project, I create a cloud database using Google Firebase.
+In this project, I create a cloud database using Google Firebase and a database management system with Python..
 My database is a simple funds tracker and ledger which tracks deposits and expenses from the account.
 I created it to learn the basics of cloud databases, SDKs and APIs.